kbhavani21/laravel-coding-standards/src/content/docs/laravel/Coding Standards/nullable.md

 ## Case 1: Adding new Relationship

 When you want to add a relationship to an existing site, remember that it is usually constrained by a foreign key.
-This means that if the relationship is not <font color="green">nullable,</font> you will see issues like this in your migrations:
+This means that if the relationship is not <span class="text-[13px] bg-[#EDEEF3] px-2 py-1">nullable,</span> you will see issues like this in your migrations:

 ![No image](/src/assets/51_img1.png)